 Le blog de la Bergerie

-I just went on a pilgrimage to Ars and it was a wonderful
+I went to a wonderful pilgrimage to Ars in May !

 - 2014 here